cjsharp4/GleamGlumScraper/README.md

 --Improvements--

+There is a chance that the transcript of a video (especially when it was auto-generated) may have some inaccuracies where the a word in a sentence may be different from what was actually said in the video.
+In this case, the clip may not contain the target word.

 One issue that may occur in some clips is in the case that someone is saying the target word offscreen and another person's face is detected.

 Optimize clip length/frame so only target word is in the clip (harder)